emicklei/protocheck/README.md

 The `protocheck` packages is inspired by this and both packages are using the powerful CEL expression language and implementation.

-- `this` always refers to the message
 - slightly more compact syntax
+- only dependenct on google/cel